docquantum/unl-uav.github.io/docs/index.md

 ## License

-This website is released using [http://creativecommons.org/licenses/by/3.0/](Creative Commons Attribution) license.
+This website is released using [Creative Commons Attribution](http://creativecommons.org/licenses/by/3.0/) license.